SDSS2020/SDSS-templates/README.md

 The online submission system will require a short abstract which will be used for the online program.
 You will be able to attach a 2-page pdf created using one of the templates.

-Submissions of contributed papers will be accepted for consideration from December 4, 2019, to January 30, 2020 (11:59 p.m.
+Submissions of contributed papers will be accepted for consideration from October 1, 2020, to November 23, 2020 (11:59 p.m.
 ET).
 Submissions may be modified until the January 30 deadline.

 Submit at https://ww2.amstat.org/meetings/sdss/2020/submitanabstract.cfm

-If you have questions or comments about the template contact Dave Hunter (dhunter@stat.psu.edu) or Donna LaLonde (donnal@amstat.org)
+If you have questions or comments about the template contact Donna LaLonde (donnal@amstat.org)